 Just as a sleep mask helps to block out the light for sleeping, earplugs help to block out noise that can disrupt your sleep.
 However, there are risks to wearing earplugs.

-- Impacted ear wax – On a daily basis, without you even being aware of it, earwax drains from your ears.
-However, if you wear earplugs frequently or for prolonged periods of time, you may impact your ear’s ability to drain its earwax properly, reports the Columbia University health resource Go Ask Alice.
+- Impacted ear wax – Did you know that earwax drains from your ears on a daily basis?
+However, if you wear earplugs frequently or for prolonged periods of time, you may impact your ear’s ability to drain its earwax properly.

 - Ear infections – If ear wax is unable to drain properly and becomes impacted, there is a risk of an ear infections, which may involve significant pain.
 In addition, if you do not take proper care of your earplugs and clean them adequately and regularly, bacteria can grow on them.
 Foam earplugs are particularly prone to bacteria.